pommicket/bootstrap/02/README.md

 This command is just 255 bytes of zeros.
 If you defined a label whose position in the label table overlaps with these zeros, you'd screw up the command.
 But fortunately, this will only happen if you include `\r` or a non-printing character in your label names.
-This is so that you can have big buffers to put data in (like our label table from this compiler).
+The `~~` command makes it easier to create big buffers to put data in (like our label table from this compiler).

 ## limitations